 Teach from your workshop to their workshop

 Theory based instruction can always be given online without any problem, but the beauty is when you can demonstrate on your equipment and they can learn on theirs.
-This type of instruction is tailormade for the superb Vedamo system.
+This type of instruction is tailormade for the superb Vedamo Virtual Classroom.
 You can have two camera positions to show your head and your hands using the equipment and they can stop you and say, “do that again”.
 And you can do the same with them.
 You can be confident that they are learning properly, which is very difficult or maybe impossible with a premade video like a Youtube one.

 The other great advantage is that you can use your own workshop to teach, where you have everything to hand, where you feel most assured, and not in some nightschool were you are not so sure what the gear is like.
 And hey, your students can do the same.
 They can work from their garage, shed or wherever they have set up their equipment.
 They will be more confident and relaxed and neither of you have to travel.
 Win win.